svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 binding, `r` is set to this binding and the next step will apply the continuation.

 The `VAL_TYPE_SYMBOL` case is slightly simplified as shown above.
-It also looks up the symbol in `curr_env` which holds local environments.
-It also check if the symbol corresponds to some built in function or some extension.
+In the actual implementation it also looks up the symbol in the global environment and only if it is not present in either there will be an error.
+There is also a check if the symbol corresponds to some built in function or some extension.
 But this is left out from here.

 If the `curr_exp` is a list we end up in the following case: